rgeraldes24/solc/docs/using-the-compiler.rst

     of the fully qualified library name could be used.

 .. _zvm-version:
 .. index:: !
-EVM version, compile target
+ZVM version, compile target

-Setting the EVM Version to Target
+Setting the ZVM Version to Target
 *********************************

 When you compile your contract code you can specify the Ethereum virtual machine